 Day 1 - Las Vegas

-If you arrive early into the desert city of Las Vegas, there's plenty to see and do, even if gambling isn't your thing.
+Las Vegas may be the gambling capital of the world, but there's plenty to do if gambling isn't your thing.
+We recommend you arrive a few days early to make the most of this exciting city.
 Hit the shops, feel your stomach drop on a rooftop roller coaster or simply stroll along the Strip, soaking up the glitz and gaudiness.
 In the evening, perhaps feast on an 'all you can eat' buffet, check out one of the many shows on offer or party the night away in a Vegas nightclub.

 Today is a long day of driving (approximately six hours).
 You'll cover more than 550 kilometres through Death Valley and across the Eastern Sierra.
 Death Valley is one of the hottest places on the planet, with temperatures rising to 56°C in the summer.
 The park features huge sand dunes, sculpted rocks, isolated valleys and volcanic craters.
 The canyon and mountain walls change colour with the changing light.
 Elevations fluctuate from 85 metres below sea level near Badwater Basin (the lowest point in the United States) to 3,756 metres at Telescope Peak.
 Stop at the visitor centre and, if it's not too hot, take a walk on the stunning salt flats.